 If you are already registered to vote, please check to make sure your voter registration information is current and accurate, especially if you have recently moved or changed your name.

-For information on the voter registration process in each state, and to find out if you are already registered visit canivote.org.
+For information on the voter registration process in each state or to check your voter registration status visit canivote.org.